-- · New employees for new or existing companies - · Training to upgrade existing employee skills - · Training required for certification or licensure - Labor pool development
+- · New employees for new or existing companies - · Training to upgrade existing employee skills - · Training required for certification or licensure - · Labor pool development

 MTI Corporate Education offers a full-line of training for the utility industry.
 Training available includes Propane and Natural Gas, underground and overhead high-voltage training.
-These include all modules of CETP from the National Propane Gas Association, operator qualification training and testing for both natural gas and electric workers is available through our education partnership with the Midwest Energy Association.
+Operator qualification training and testing for both natural gas and electric workers is available through our education partnership with the Midwest Energy Association.
 In addition, our qualified personnel can provide pole-climbing, pole-top rescue, bucket truck safety and CDL training.
 MTI's onsite Energy Training field allows for any aspect of Safety Training for energy industries.